 The Future Land Use Element is the center of the comprehensive plan.
-For the Town of Palm Beach's updated 2024 Comprehensive Plan, each Element ultimately is measured by the Future Land Use Element and the FLUM Series as demonstrated in Figure 1.1.
+For the Town of Palm Beach's updated 2024 Comprehensive Plan, each Element ultimately is measured by the Future Land Use Element and the FLUM Series as demonstrated in the figure.

-The future land use patterns for the Town of Palm Beach are displayed on Map 1.1, of the Map Series.
-As illustrated in Figure 1.1, single family residential is the predominant Future Land Use category consisting of 50% of the land uses.
+The future land use patterns for the Town of Palm Beach are displayed on Map 1.1, shown below.
+As illustrated, single family residential is the predominant Future Land Use category in the Town.